rachitag112/flipkart-clone/README.md

-Flipkart clone is copy of Flipkart website and it's Static with features like add product to cart, remove from cart, increase quantity in cart, search product etc.
-Technologies used - : HTML 5, CSS 3, Vanilla js, MySQL, and PHP.
+Flipkart clone is copy of Flipkart website and it's Static with features like Create/Login account, Add/Remove product to cart, increase quantity in cart, search product etc. Technologies used - : HTML 5, CSS 3, Vanilla js, MySQL, and PHP